So you’re shooting or hunting, but you have been having trouble zeroing in; we all know how frustrating that is.

 How do you adjust your barrel cold?

-When sighting in, take at least a minute between shots and let it cool completely before you finally zero in.
+When sighting in, I take at least a minute between shots and let it cool completely before I finally zero in.

 To keep your barrel cold in the range, remember that it doesn’t take just one shot to heat a barrel.
 It usually takes about 3 consecutive shots.